-Broadcast Messaging Service is messaging service that allows one to send the same SMS/MMS messages to a large number of mobile phones.
+Broadcast Messaging Service is messaging service that allows one to send the same SMS/MMS messages to many mobile phones.

 Push messages are information transmitted to the mobile phone, either subscribed or unsolicited messages, without a user request and are initiated by the PTE (Public Telecommunications Entity) or CP (Content Provider).